 His stolen bride: a breathtaking Scottish Medieval historical romance

-One hot Scot: a scandalous Highlanders holiday story
+One hot Scot: a scandalous Highlanders holiday story (same thing, but it’s Christmas)

 The seduction of the glen: a steamy, enemies-to-lovers, Scottish romance